seldstein/personal-site-hugo/content/posts/nothing-rhymes-with-kerouac.md

 ---
-title: Nothing Rhymes With Kerouac
+title: Nothing Rhymes with Kerouac
 date: 2024-02-13T09:16:25-06:00
 description: A nonsense poem consisting entirely of words that rhyme with Kerouac.
 deck: Not the dumbest thing I've ever done.